Deploying & Securing a VPS

 Losing the keyfile or the password to it will lock you out of the server, so it is important to make sure that they are safe.

-We can add our key to .ssh/authorized_keys in the remote user's home directory manually, but ssh-copy-id provides an easier way to copy keys to a remote host.
+We can add our public key to .ssh/authorized_keys in the remote user's home directory manually, but ssh-copy-id provides an easier way to copy keys to a remote host.

-user@void: ~$ ssh-copy-id -i ~/.ssh/id_ed25519_0 username@<public-IP>
+user@void: ~$ ssh-copy-id -i ~/.ssh/id_ed25519_0.pub username@<public-IP>

 We need to make a few changes in the /etc/sshd_config file on the server.
 Log in now as a regular user, and use su to gain root access.